-- 1. Recognize, analyze, and discuss a number of diverse scholarly perspectives concerning the nature and legacy of European imperialism and colonialism. - 2.
-Complete a close, critical reading of primary texts and artifacts. - 3.
+- 1. Recognize, analyze, and discuss a number of diverse scholarly perspectives concerning the transformation of European empire into the post-colonial world. - 2.
+Complete a close, critical reading of primary texts and artifacts from the post-colonial world into which the European empires were transformed. - 3.
 Examine explicit models and techniques of reasoning from various periods of history. - 4.
-Conceptualize research problems and prepare a documented research paper based on an argumentative thesis, including an abstract and supported by an annotated bibliography of primary and other scholarly sources, concerning as aspect of colonialism. - 5.
-Prepare a hermeneutical analysis of a masterwork of the period; this may be done via representational passages for larger works. - 6.
-Discuss and analyze the artistic significance of a major artifact of the colonial era. - 7.
+Conceptualize research problems and prepare a documented research paper based on an argumentative thesis, including an abstract and supported by an annotated bibliography of primary and other scholarly sources, concerning an aspect or manifestation of the post-colonial world engendered by European imperialism and colonialism. - 5.
+Prepare a hermeneutical analysis of a masterwork of the post-colonial world; this may be done via representational passages for larger works. - 6.
+Discuss and analyze the artistic significance of a major artifact of the post-colonial world. - 7.
 Orally present a research paper in an academic conference environment.